What 2020 Democrats are saying about the allegations against Joe Biden

 Gillibrand also said that the allegations against Biden were not similar to what Franken was accused of in 2017, and that her response to Biden this week is different as a result.

 “They are very different,” she said.
-“Senator Franken obviously had eight credible allegations against him that were corroborated in real time.”
+“Sen. Franken obviously had eight credible allegations against him that were corroborated in real time.”

 Sen. Kamala Harris